New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 Bouldin Creek / Travis Heights / South Congress

 These honestly have such weirdly different vibes, all ending with you either have money or you somehow know someone who already owns a house in these neighborhoods.
 Please let your house-owner friend know that I would like to buy their house ASAP.
 You WANT to live close to South Congress and intend to hang out at South Congress Hotel often.
-You don’t care if parking is hard to find, you’ll pay what you have to pay.
-You love eclectic houses and cute neighborhoods, but want to live a quick-Uber distance from Downtown!
+Don’t care if parking is hard to find, you’ll pay what you have to pay.
+If you love eclectic houses and cute neighborhoods, but want to live a quick-Uber distance from Downtown!

 If you can find an apartment or home around here, I promise the location is going to be unbeatable.
 A beautiful part of town with awesome people, restaurants, culture, and proximity to everything else.
 Unbeatable, but you pay for it.